mikeboers/PyHAML/README.md

 :scss (requires `sass` executable)
 :coffeescript (requires `coffee` executable)

 We can also take callables from the runtime globals to use as a filter, and we can also use Mako expression interpolation.
-Eg.:
+E.g.:

     -! def to_upper(x):
         return x.upper()